-16. Lisbon, Portugal
+19. Lisbon, Portugal

 The food is next level, the wine is fantastic, and you’ll get the perfect mix of culture and indulgence.
 There are plenty of direct flight options from the US, so getting there is fairly seamless.

 While you’re in town, be sure to check out Sky Bar at Tivoli Avenida Liberdade for major views, and head to A Tasca do Chico for the city’s most authentic fado.

 20. The Bahamas

 Whether you’re planning a bachelorette party or you’re a group of moms in desperate need of a getaway, the Bahamas is one of my top recommendations.

 The recently-opened Baha Mar is one great option that makes things insanely easy—you can spend your entire trip bouncing between all three of Baha Mar’s properties without having to worry about transportation, and you’ll have more bars, casinos, beaches, and restaurant choices than you’ll know what to do with.

 Alternatively, I’d recommend The Cove at Atlantis, which has an adult’s only pool and a sophisticated vibe (compared to Atlantis’ other properties that cater to families and children.)

 What do you get when you combine gorgeous weather, epic road-trips, flower crowns, and island vibes?
 The ultimate destination for a girlfriend getaway.